jerboa88/dark-mode-for-outlook/README.md

 ## License
-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the [MIT License](LICENSE).
+This project includes various resources which carry their own copyright notices and license terms.
+See [LICENSE-THIRD-PARTY.md](LICENSE-THIRD-PARTY.md) for more details.

 Outlook is a trademark of Microsoft and this project is not affiliated with or endorsed by Microsoft in any way.

 [issues_link]: ../../issues